tobyweston/essential_acceptance_testing/manuscript/part2/design.md

 The assertion on the result is wrapped in a call to poll the UI periodically (the call to `waitFor` on line 13) because the request from the browser to the application is asynchronous.
 Notice the long timeout value of five seconds because Yahoo is a publicly available service with no guarantees of responsiveness.
 It may take this long or longer to respond.
 It's another brittle aspect to this test.

-The `waitFor` is shown inline in the test for pedagogical purposes, a more object-oriented approach would be to push this into the browser object and hide the asynchronousity and timeout details from the client.
-For example,
+The `waitFor` is shown inline above for pedagogical purposes, a more object-oriented approach would be to push this into the browser object and hide the asynchronousity and timeout details from the client.

-{title="Pushing the asynchronous handing into the browser model", lang="java", line-numbers="on"}
+{title="Pushing the asynchronous handing into the browser model", lang="java", line-numbers="off"}
 ~~~~~~~
     browser.navigateToSummaryPage()
         .requestValuationForShares(100)